6 min read · Hardie

 Quick Answers

-Yes — verify HZ10 in writing.
-Most contractors get it right by default but it's worth confirming.
+Verify HZ10 in writing to be safe.
+Most contractors get it right by default, but confirming it costs nothing.

 Sources